 \subsection{Parameterized attitude synchronization on $\mathbb{R}^{3}$}

-In \onlinecite{2009_SCL_Dimos}, a cooperative control of multiple rigid bodies is considered in the leader-follower framework.
+An early work of a cooperative control of multiple rigid bodies by using parameterized attitude synchronizations is considered in the leader-follower framework \cite{2009_SCL_Dimos}.
 The attitude of rigid bodies is represented by Modified Rodriguez parameters (MRPs).
-The kinematics of rigid body systems by using MRPs are shown in \ref{MRP}.
+The kinematics of rigid body systems by using MRPs are shown in (\ref{MRP}).
 The control objectives in this work are two aspects.
 One is that the followers are "dragged" by leaders into the convex hull of the leaders' orientations.
-The leaders are assumed to converge to the final orientations and the angular velocities will converge to zero, i.e.
+The leaders are assumed to converge to the final orientations and the angular velocities will converge to zero, i.e.,

 where $\mathcal{N}^{l}$ is the node set of leaders.
 The other case is to drive the leaders to the desired relative orientations.
 The relative orientation for each pair of leaders $(i,j)\in \mathcal{E}$ could be different which is given as $\bm{\sigma}_{ij}^{d}\in \mathbb{R}^{3}$.
 The problem is motivated by the real applications in the multiple satellite scheme.
 The coordination observation task requires a group of satellite covering a specific area.
-The leaders orientations dictate the "boundary" of the area to be covered \cite{2010_TCST_W.Ren_AttitudeSynchronization}.
+The leaders' orientations dictate the "boundary" of the area to be covered \cite{2010_TCST_W.Ren_AttitudeSynchronization}.

 For the first case, the control law of the followers is given as

 where $\mathcal{N}^{f}$ is the node set of followers.
 For the second case, the control law of the leaders is given as

 where a leader $\alpha\in\mathcal{N}^{l}$ is a reference attitude with respect to the desired relative orientation.
 Here, it is assumed that this leader has already been stabilized to the desired orientation, i.e., $\bm{\sigma}_\alpha=\bm{\sigma}_\alpha^d, \quad \bm{\omega}_\alpha=0$.